-The statewide Senior HelpLine provides information and assistance in English and Spanish on programs and services and links older adults aged 60 and over as well as their caregivers to local services.
+The statewide Senior HelpLine provides information and assistance on programs and services and links adults aged 60 and older, as well as their caregivers to local resources.
 Professionally trained staff assess needs and provide referrals on home and community-based service options such as in-home services, home-delivered meals, caregiver support, transportation, and Medicare counseling.
 The Senior HelpLine staff also answers the dedicated Adult Protective Services (APS) Hotline and completes reports of suspected abuse, neglect, financial exploitation and self-neglect of adults over the age of 60 and persons with disabilities between the ages of 18-59 living in the community.
-In FY 22, 157,702 calls were handled by the Senior HelpLine, of which 4,999 were from Spanish speaking households.
-In addition, the Senior HelpLine utilizes Propio Language Services to link callers to interpreters that help in more than 300 languages.
+In FY23, 154,003 calls were handled by the Senior HelpLine, of which 4,409 were from Spanish speaking households.
+In addition, the Senior HelpLine utilizes Propio Language Services to link callers to interpreters for assistance in more than 300 languages.